-When things don’t go the way that you were expecting, we are committed to ensuring that we resolve any complaint to your satisfaction, working with you every step of the way.
+When things don’t go the way that you were expecting, we’re committed to ensuring that we resolve any complaint to your satisfaction, working with you every step of the way.

-If you need to register a complaint with us, you can do so by one of the following.
+If you need to register a complaint with us, you can do so by one of the following methods.

 - Call our customer support team on 0800 298 5714, between 9am and 5pm Monday to Friday

-What happens next after we have received your complaint?
+What happens next after we've received your complaint?

 When investigating your complaint, we always aim to resolve the issue quickly and fairly.
 In some instances, for example where a complex case is involved, it may mean that a little more time is needed to look into this thoroughly.

-We will always try to resolve your complaint, where possible, by the end of the third working day after receipt.
-If you have a preferred communication type, please do let us know when raising your complaint as this will aid us in helping you quickly and efficiently.
+We’ll always try to resolve your complaint, where possible, by the end of the third working day after receipt.
+If you’ve a preferred communication type, please do let us know when raising your complaint as this will aid us in helping you quickly and efficiently.

-If it is not possible to resolve your complaint by the end of the third working day, we’ll send you a written acknowledgement confirming your complaint has been received, together with full details of the person who is handling it.
+If it’s not possible to resolve your complaint by the end of the third working day, we’ll send you a written acknowledgement confirming your complaint has been received, together with full details of the person who’s handling it.

-In cases where we are unable to resolve your complaint within 4 weeks of receipt, we will contact you and explain why we have been unable to achieve this.
-We will also give you an indication of when we will next be in touch.
+In cases where we’re unable to resolve your complaint within four weeks of receipt, we’ll contact you and explain why we’ve been unable to achieve this.
+We’ll also give you an indication of when we’ll next be in touch.

-If we are unable to resolve your complaint to your satisfaction within 8 weeks of receipt, we will contact you again and explain why.
+If we’re unable to resolve your complaint to your satisfaction within eight weeks of receipt, we’ll contact you again and explain why.
 You can then, if you wish, exercise your right to take your complaint to the Financial Ombudsman Service.

-What to do if you are unhappy with our final decision about your complaint
+What to do if you're unhappy with our final decision about your complaint

-We understand that from time to time, it may be that you are unhappy with our final decision relating to your complaint.
+We understand that you may be unhappy with our final decision relating to your complaint.
 In these instances you may be able to refer your complaint to the Financial Ombudsman.
 The Financial Ombudsman Service acts as an independent and impartial organisation which helps settle disputes between consumers and financial services businesses.

-Before the Ombudsman can look into your complaint, you must have tried to resolve it with us first or it has been over 8 weeks since you initially raised your complaint.
+Before the Ombudsman can look into your complaint, you must have tried to resolve it with us first or it has been over eight weeks since you initially raised your complaint.
 We'll send you full details about the Financial Ombudsman Service with our final decision letter.
-You only have 6 months from the date of our final response to refer it the Financial Ombudsman Service.
+You only have six months from the date of our final response to refer it the Financial Ombudsman Service.